Best Place to Dive on Maui

-Mala Wharf is the best Maui diving site you will ever visit on the island.
+Mala Wharf is the best Maui diving site on the island.
 Maui is home to some remarkable dive sites, but few offer a history like this former commercial and USA military dock.
 Today it is a collapsed pier that met its end in 1992 during Hurricane Iniki.
 So, if you are ready to see the resident White Tip Reef Sharks and Hawaiian Green Turtles, then ask us about this spot.

 The location is off Maui’s beaten tourist path, yet easy to find because it sits immediately south of the concrete canal that’s next to the Lahaina Cannery Mall.
 As you drive towards the boat ramp, you will see restrooms and showers on the left side.
 The dive site offers adventure for every scuba diving skill level, and it’s excellent for snorkelers too.

 The old concrete pier was built in 1922 with steel-reinforcements to provide a place for steamships to disembark passengers and load goods.
 But, shortly after being constructed, Mala Wharf was found to be entirely inadequate for the job of servicing large steamships.
 This error was not to be the end of Mala Wharf, as smaller vessels instead used the sturdy structure to shuttle passengers, pineapples, and agricultural freight.
 At its height, Mala Wharf served a couple of essential functions in Lahaina.
 It became a small harbor for whale hunters, and during World War Two was used by soldiers on their way to and from leave in Lahaina town.